banadiga/photo-backup/README.md

 Photo backup
 ============
 Script create backups of photos.
+Script create check sum of mounth's photo.
+If sum is change create tar acrhive.
+After that create zip archive with password.

-Photos extension: BMP, bmp, JPG, JPEG, Jpg, jpg, NEF, nef, PNG, png, TIF and tif
+Photo means file with following extension: BMP, bmp, JPG, JPEG, Jpg, jpg, NEF, nef, PNG, png, TIF and tif

-Structure of photos directory:
+Structure of photos directory shoud be:
-* **year** - year in format *YYYY*
+* First dir evel is **year** - year in format *YYYY*
-* **mounth** - mounth in year in format *YYYY.MM.DD SOME TEXT*
+* Sub dir in year is **mounth** - mounth in year in format *YYYY.MM.DD SOME TEXT*

 Install